gutter-onion/Balatro-Mods/README.md

 These Mods use code injection to work.
 And Windows will treat this as a virus/threat.
 You will need to disable any Anti-Virus software you may have, as well as follow the directions below to temporarily disable Windows Defender.

-<B>All files installed and downloaded here are open source, and you are free to
+<B>All files installed and downloaded here, as well as by the script are open source and safe to use.
+Feel free to
 look at the code. (links below).</B>